japinell/KU-CBC-Homework-12-Employee-Tracker/README.md

 seed.sql
 ```

+Watch a video demonstrating how to create and seed the database with sample data [here](https://drive.google.com/file/d/1V4JamtXEDNW5mMYjJceyYUMv9qEopBeq/view).

 The application features the use of **MySQL** package to connect to a MySQL database and perform queries, **Inquirer** to interact with the user via the command-line, and **console.table** to print MySQL rows to the console.

 ## Usage